hheg/jitstatic/README.md

 #### ACL

 There are two ways of declaring ACL for a specific key.
 The old `users` field in the metadata file and the preferred way of defining `read` and write `roles`in the metadata file and then specify a user with a corresponding role and a password.
+If you use the API for creating users, the passwords will be automatically hashed when stored.
+If more security is needed an additional salt can be configured.
+If this is done, all clones must define that in it's settings to make the password work.

 #### Public keys